Harlesden: Culture and "reggae capital"

 Harlesden and some of its surroundings in Brent played a key part in the development of the reggae music business in the UK.
 In the 1960s Planetone Studios Sonny Roberts the heartbeat of Rhythm & Blues and Ska recordings, releasing and distribution followed by Trojan Records who became a major reggae label, producing successful artists within and in Jamaica, such as Desmond Dekker and Toots and the Maytals, and numerous top 20 UK singles during the 1970s.
 Another popular label of reggae and other black music was Jet Star, which called itself "the world's largest reggae distributors".

+The Brent Black Music Cooperative Rehearsal Studios was set up in Willesden in 1983 by a grant from Brent council.
+It provided a studio and training for numerous local and international acts such as The Last Poets and Aswad.